SaaramCheema/patient-monitoring-iot-integration/README.md

-# User-Authentication-Authorization-Deployment
+# Patient Monitoring and IoT Integration

-This project implements user authentication and authorization.
+This project implements the microservice of Patient Monitoring and IoT Integration of the HealthCare System.

 ## Getting Started